English

 Who built the Hohenschwangau Castle?

 Crown Prince Maximilian, later King Maximilian II of Bavaria, discovered the ruins of a medieval castle called Schwanstein while on a hike in 1819.
 Enchanted by the location, he purchased the ruins and embarked on an ambitious project to rebuild them in the Romantic architectural style.
 Construction lasted from 1833 to 1837.
 Maximilian envisioned Hohenschwangau not just as a residence but as a homage to medieval German history and legends.
-The resulting castle reflected his passion for knighthood and sagas, becoming a retreat for him and his family, including his son, the future King Ludwig II.
+The resulting castle reflected his passion for knighthood and sagas, also inspiring his son, the future King Ludwig II to take an interest in the arts.

 History of the Hohenschwangau Castle